A dominant Everton were forced to settle for a point on Sunday as the travelling side were held to a goalless draw against Leicester City.

 Also check out our streaming FAQs.

-This content is available for free to Digital Members
+This content or section of the site is available for free to Digital Members

 To view this content you need to be a Season Ticket Holder, Hospitality Member or Official Member.